refinedev/refine/documentation/docs/tutorial/3-understanding-resources/0-intro.md

 Let's see what's going on under the hood when we add a `resources` to our app and learn `resources` term for who are new to **refine**.

-To add `resource` to our app, we must use `resources` prop of `<Refine />` component.
+To add  a `resource` to our app, we need use `resources` prop of `<Refine />` component.
 This prop accepts an array of objects.
 Each object represents a resource.

 ```tsx title="src/App.tsx"
 import { Refine } from "@pankod/refine-core";